Waylon Jennings: Beginnings in music

 In addition to performing on air for KVOW, Jennings started to work as a DJ in 1956 and moved to Lubbock.
-His program ran from 4:00 in the afternoon to 10:00 in the evening, filled with two hours of country classics, two of current country and two of mixed recordings.
+His program ran from 4:00 in the afternoon to 10:00 in the evening, filled with two hours of country classics, two of current country, and two of mixed recordings.
 The latter included early rock-and-roll stars such as Chuck Berry and Little Richard.
 The owner reprimanded Jennings for his selection, and after playing two Little Richard records in a row Jennings was fired.

 During his time at KVOW Jennings was visited by DJ Sky Corbin of KLVT in Levelland.
 Corbin was impressed with his voice, and decided to visit Jennings at the station after hearing him sing a jingle to the tune of Hank Snow's "I'm Moving On".
 Jennings expressed his struggle to live on a $50-a-week salary.
 Corbin invited Jennings to visit KLVT, where he eventually took Corbin's position when it opened.
 The Corbin family later purchased KLLL, in Lubbock.
 They changed the format of the station to country, becoming the main competition of KDAV.
 The Corbins hired Jennings as the station's first DJ.

 Jennings produced commercials and created jingles with the rest of the DJs.
 As their popularity increased, the DJs made public appearances.
 Jennings's events included live performances.
-During one performance, Holly's father, L.O.
-Holley, approached them with his son's latest record and asked them to play it at the station.
-L.O. mentioned his son's intention to start producing artists himself, and Corbin recommended Jennings.
+During one performance, Holly's father, L. O. Holley, approached them with his son's latest record and asked them to play it at the station.
+Holley mentioned his son's intention to start producing artists himself, and Corbin recommended Jennings.
 After returning from his tour of England Buddy Holly visited KLLL.

 Holly took Jennings as his first artist.
 He outfitted him with new clothes, and worked with him to improve his image.
 He arranged a session for Jennings at Norman Petty's recording studios in Clovis, New Mexico.
 On September 10, Jennings recorded the songs "Jole Blon" and "When Sin Stops (Love Begins)" with Holly and Tommy Allsup on guitars and saxophonist King Curtis.
 Holly then hired Jennings to play bass for him during his "Winter Dance Party Tour".